 Two 70-meter long wire-cut rock walls, 15.5 meters apart, define the site.
 Between these walls, a new ground level and landscape is established.
-The museum itself is 11.5 meters wide creating a 2-meter clearance to the rock wall on ether side.
-This open space reveals a new sightline and allows the visitors to circulate between the building and the rock walls.
+The museum itself is 11.5 meters wide creating a two meter clearance to the rock wall on either side.
+This open space reveals a new sightline, and allows the visitors to circulate between the building and the rock walls.

-The exposed granite wall lives in parallell with the building facade.
+The exposed granite wall lives in parallel with the building facade.

 At the east end of the exhibition room, one can look down on the historical church green, while to the west, one is confronted by the timelessness of the great coastal landscape.
 In this way, the building combines - as Petter Dass did in his writing - earth and sky, past and present.